- Do some background research & gather information about the organization.

 - Send a brief Follow-up/Thank-you letter 24-48 hours after the interview.

-If you're looking to practice applying these tips, students can book an Employment Mock Interview with a Career Advisor and get feedback on your responses to common interview questions.
+If you're looking to practice applying these tips, students can book an Employment Mock Interview with a Career Advisor and get feedback on their responses to common interview questions.

 To book a mock interview with a career advisor:

-Contact Julie Bowering, Career Development Coordinator (Graduate Studies) directly to book an appointment: email@example.com.
+- Contact Julie Bowering, Career Development Coordinator (Graduate Studies) directly to book an appointment.